|

 mind, doesn't matter what they look like, doesn't have to be the

-mostly-all-G.I.Joe-types casting that PREDATOR was in order to
+mostly-all-G.I.Joe-types casting that Predator was in order to

 work, but that certainly was one of the coolest things about it.